KyleMayes/vulkanalia/tutorial/book/src/drawing/rendering_and_presentation.md

     self.data.graphics_queue, &[submit_info], vk::Fence::null())?;
 ```

-We can now submit the command buffer to the graphics queue using [`vk::DeviceV1_0::queue_submit`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.DeviceV1_0.html#method.queue_submit).
+We can now submit the command buffer to the graphics queue using `queue_submit`.
 The function takes an array of `vk::SubmitInfo` structures as argument for efficiency when the workload is much larger.
 The last parameter references an optional fence that will be signaled when the command buffers finish execution.
 We're using semaphores for synchronization, so we'll just pass a `vk::Fence::null()`.

 ## Subpass dependencies